- St Eadburgha's Church

 The Introduction of Memorials into Churchyards

 No one has the right to erect a memorial on a grave in a churchyard without permission.
-It is essential to obtain permission before any order is given to a Monumental Mason or Funeral Director.
+It is essential to obtain permission before any order is given to a Monumental Mason, Funeral Director, or on-line Memorial supplier.
 Permission is given either in the form of a signed approval by the parish priest, or by way of a Faculty granted by the Chancellor [the Ecclesiastical Judge in the Diocese].

 Certain types of memorial are not permitted, either because they are felt to be inappropriate in appearance, or out of keeping in a Christian burial place, or because they are difficult to maintain, or a combination of these reasons.